Azure/reddog-aks/README.md

 #### AKS Cluster
 The application microservices will run in this cluster

-#### Azure Cosmos DB
-Microsoft's NoSQL multi-model managed database as a service offering which is used as the Dapr State Store component implementation for the Loyalty Service

-#### Azure Cache for Redis
-A distributed, in-memory, scalable solution providing super-fast data access which is used as the Dapr State Store component implementation for the Makeline Service

 #### Azure Service Bus
 A fully managed enterprise message broker with message queues and publish-subscribe topics used as the Dapr PubSub component implementation.
 This component is leveraged by multiple services, with the Order Service publishing messages to four other services in the application: Makelike, Accounting, Loyalty and Receipt